 Insulin-like Growth Factor-1 (IGF-1)

-When a child has signs and symptoms of slow growth, short stature, and delayed development or an adult has decreased bone density, reduced muscle strength, and increased lipids that suggest insufficient GH and IGF-1 production; when a child or adult has signs and symptoms of gigantism or acromegaly, respectively, that suggest excess GH and IGF-1 production; during and after treatment for GH abnormalities; when a pituitary disorder is suspected
+When a child has slow growth, short stature, and delayed puberty; when an adult has decreased bone density, reduced muscle strength, and increased lipids that suggests insufficient GH and IGF-1 production; when there are signs and symptoms of gigantism in children or acromegaly in adults; during and after treatment for GH disorders; when a pituitary disorder is suspected

 A blood sample drawn from a vein in your arm